-OTA 125

-Occupational Therapy Documentation (2-0)
+OTA 125 Occupational Therapy Documentation (2-0) 2 Credits

 This course will examine documentation of occupational therapy services.
-This course will include use of professional language and proper documentation for Occupational Therapy Services.
-This course will address understanding and writing of documentation, electronic documentation, and goal writing in diverse Occupational Therapy settings.
+This course will include use of professional language and proper documentation for Occupational Therapy Services. course will address understanding and writing of documentation, electronic documentation, and goal writing in diverse Occupational Therapy settings.
 (Co-requisites: OTA 101 & OTA 116)

-OTA 131

-Functional Movement: Occupation and Adaption (2-2)
+OTA 131 F,S Functional Movement: Occupation and Adaption (2-2) 3 Credits

-This course will present the basic principles of biomechanics and kinesiology related to human movement and performance.
+This course will present the basic principles of biomechanics and kinesiology related to human movement and occupational performance.
 To analyze functional movement required for work, self -care, and play this course will study the interrelationship among the central nervous system, peripheral nervous system, musculoskeletal system, anatomical landmarks, joints, posture, balance, and locomotion.
 A course fee will apply.
-(Prerequisite: BIOL 252 and
+(Prerequisite: BIOL 252 and MATH 125, 130 or 135; Co-requisites: OTA 140 and OTA 201)

-OTA 199 F,S Occupational Therapy: An Overview (1-0) 1 Credits
+OTA 199 Occupational Therapy: An Overview (1-0) 1 Credits